Druckansicht der Internetadresse:

 General challenges in spatiotemporal prediction

-Integrating geospatial data from diverse sources can overcome the obstacles associated with using data from a single source is used.
-This requires assimilating data with different supports and from different sources.
+Integrating geospatial data from diverse sources helps overcome the limitations of single-source datasets.
+This requires harmonizing data with different spatial/temporal resolutions and measurement supports.

 Facebook Youtube-Kanal Instagram LinkedIn Blog UBT-A Contact